 Based on their limited edition F.P.
 Journe Special 30th Anniversary Tourbillon that was released in October 2013, the 2014 F.P.
 Journe 10th Anniversary Tourbillon was produced to celebrate two landmark events in its short biography: the 10th anniversary of their first boutique in Tokyo, Japan and the opening of the tenth F.P.
 Journe boutique in Beirut, Lebanon.
 Predictably, the timekeeper’s total production was limited to just ten pieces, with only one of them going to each of their shops around the world.

-Here is a nice update from Chopard.
-Re-established back in 1963 when it was sold to a goldsmith Karl Scheufele III, the company rose to its former glory like a ballistic rocket.
-A pair of limited edition Chopard L.U.C 1963 50th Anniversary Chronometers (refs.
+ere is a nice update from Chopard.
+Re-established back in 1963 by a goldsmith Karl Scheufele III, the company rose to its former glory like a ballistic rocket.
+A pair of limited-edition Chopard L.U.C 1963 50th Anniversary Chronometers (refs.
 161963-5001 and 161963-9001) marks the semi-centenary of the luxury brand.

 A. Lange & Sohne, an elite German watchmaker as well as a jewel in the crown of the Richemont Group (just for context, their portfolio also includes such gems as IWC, Jaeger-LeCoultre, and Panerai,) has recently launched its new masterpiece.
 The A. Lange & Sohne Grand Lange 1 Moon Phase (Ref.
 139.032) features a familiar design of its face with lots of off-centered sub-dials and the signature big date indicator, which is now powered by a new version of their gorgeous Caliber L095 hand-wound movement.